MHM-lab/MHM-lab.github.io/_pages/people.md

 <br>
 ## Melis Oktayoglu, HiWi
 <img align="left" src="https://mhm-lab.github.io/images/melis.png" width="150 px" style="padding: 10px"> <br>
-Pursuing a Master's degree in machine learning at the University of Tübingen, my focus lies in leveraging predictive models, particularly those centered around language, to delve into the intricacies of individual differences in schizophrenia and prognostic predictions in psychosis.
+Pursuing a Master's degree in machine learning at the University of Tübingen, my focus lies in leveraging predictive models to delve into the intricacies of individual differences in schizophrenia.
 Within my role as a HiWi, I contribute to a diverse array of tasks, including the handling of extensive datasets, cluster computing, and system maintenance.
-Moreover, I am actively immersing myself in the literature pertaining to machine learning applications in mental health mapping, with a specific emphasis on utilizing language-based feature sets.
+Moreover, I am actively immersing myself in the literature pertaining to machine learning applications in mental health, with a specific emphasis on utilizing language-based feature sets.
 [Melis's email](mailto:)
 <br>
 <br>
 <br>